isovector/draconian-results/pho.md

 show proof of vaccination is using your [BC Vaccine Card].

+All visitors who are 12 years of age and older must also complete rapid point-of-care testing at the entrance.

-Safety precautions like visitor health screening, hand hygiene and physical distancing will continue.
+Safety precautions like hand hygiene and physical distancing will continue.

--   Before your visit, review BCCDC information for [Visitors in Long-Term Care and Seniors' Assisted Living (PDF, 661KB)]
+Before your visit, review BCCDC information for [Visitors in Long-Term Care and Seniors' Assisted Living (PDF,
+661KB)].

 #### When to wear a mask at long-term care facilities